mkawalec/Ghost/README.md

 Full documentation is available at <http://docs.ghost.org>.

+## What is it

+It's a simple hack that enables a **very** rudimentary way of multiple users using Ghost.
+It is currently very limited as:

+- any user having an account can add a new user
+- every user is a superuser, so can edit/delete posts of any other user and there is currently no way anyone can notice

+However, it is just enough to make Ghost usable in my scenario (and probably in 80% of your scenarios), so here is the code.
+In order to make it work do:

+    git clone https://github.com/mkawalec/Ghost multi_ghost
+    cd multi_ghost
+    npm install
+    grunt init

+If you are a more advanced user of git, you know what to do instead:) Just don't forget about *grunt init*, it is needed to compile the themes.
+You may want to copy your database from your current instance of Ghost, to content/data folder (it is a .db file).

+Feel free to report any bugs, as there are probably some.

 ## Getting Involved

 Want to report a bug, request a feature, or help us build or translate Ghost?
 Check out our in depth guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
 We need all the help we can get!
 You can also join in with our [community](https://github.com/TryGhost/Ghost#community) to keep up-to-date and meet other Ghosters.